How Do You Know Which Type of Copper You Have?

 - #2 Copper Wire – The color of the wires from electric motors can range from a darker burnt orange color to reddish color.
 When you see the wires next to bare bright copper wire you can see the difference.

-- Tin Coat Wire – Tin coat copper wire is going to be a lower price from Bare Bright Wire.
-It is coated in tin (silver in color).
-This used in various types of cable to lower the percentage of copper for cost efficiency.
+- Tin Coat Wire – Tin coat copper wire is going to be a lower price than Bare Bright Wire.
+It is coated in Tin (silver in color).
+This is used in various types of cable to lower the percentage of copper for cost efficiency.

-- Insulated Copper Wire – This is a common type of copper wire you will normally find from electronics and appliances.
-Usually, it’s not worth to strip this wire for the copper inside due to the lack of recovery.
+- Insulated Copper Wire – This is a common type of copper wire you will normally find in electronics and appliances.
+Usually, it’s not worth stripping this wire for the copper inside due to the lack of recovery.
 But you can determine what makes sense with our stripping guide.